lue-bird/lau/README.md

   - visual:
     put differently colored and shaped blocks together
   - minimal:
-    value, variable, all, any, =, not, definition.
+    value, variable, definition, all, any, =, not.
 That's everything.
-    No spooky things to keep in mind like mutation, pointers, side effects, runtime errors, no typeclasses/traits/interfaces, no lambda, no local definition, no difference between types and code, no modules, no classes, no packages, no namespaces
+    No spooky things to keep in mind like mutation, pointer, unmanaged effect, runtime error, no typeclass/trait/interface, no lambda, no local definition, no difference between types and code, no module, no class, no package, no namespace

 ## web